captainoo5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that all the groups the curreent is part of
+ A script changes the owner of the file hello to the user betty